Practice Information

 “What is 'cognitive-behavioral' pain management?”

-At the BMC, we understand how difficult it is to face chronic pain day after day.
-We also ascribe to the philosophy that "pain management is more than just a pill".
-In fact, pain medications only go so far--even when they do work, it's not without a price (e.g., feeling "loopy", constipated, etc.).
-Pain management is a specialized skill set that we don't automatically learn while growing up, nor do we pick it up "just in case", as no one ever plans to be in pain.
+I understand how difficult it is to face chronic pain day after day.
+I also ascribe to the philosophy that "pain management is more than just a pill".
+In fact, pain medications only go so far--even when they do work, it's not without a price (e.g., feeling "loopy", sedated, constipated, etc.).
+Because no one ever plans to be in pain, pain management is a specialized skill set most people don’t acquire.
 And we certainly don't intuitively know how to best manage pain.
-In fact, sometimes we wind up doing the worst things in the name of feeling better-we stop bending when our backs hurt; go to bed and pull the covers over our heads; and often wind up eating or smoking more in an effort to self-soothe (of course not realizing that the weight will make our back pain worse and that smoking is a big problem for spine surgery).
-Pain management is about thinking differently about pain.
-It's behavioral modification--learning how to work around pain so you can keep moving and work smarter, not harder.
+In fact, sometimes we wind up doing the worst things in the name of feeling better--we stop bending and moving when our backs hurt, and may instead go to bed and pull the covers over our heads to not think about it [which doesn’t work].
+Or we wind up eating and/or smoking more in an effort to self-soothe--not realizing that the extra weight will make our back pain worse, and that smoking is a big problem for spine surgery.
+Pain management is about thinking differently about pain and changing behaviors we now know aren’t helpful.
+It’s also about learning how to work around pain, so you can keep moving and work smarter, not harder.
 It's about learning how to turn down the volume on stress, depression, anger, and anxiety, which fuels pain and keeps us isolated from the people in our lives.
-At the BMC, we believe that persons with chronic pain can learn to better manage their pain and still have "quality of life".
-It's our mission to show you how...
+I believe that persons with chronic pain can learn to better manage their pain and still have "quality of life".
+It's my mission to show you how...

 About Dr. Hawkins